FAQ for Confluent Cloud¶

 - All traffic over the wire requires TLS/SSL encryption and SASL_PLAIN authentication.

 - All data is encrypted at rest on encrypted volumes.
-Confluent Cloud ensures encryption on customer data stored at rest through the native encryption services offered by our cloud providers.

 - All data is stored on secure infrastructure, with access controls that are restricted to Confluent engineers, inside a Confluent controlled VPC.